Reese McGuire Player Props: Red Sox vs. Guardians

 Reese McGuire At The Plate

-- In 32 games played this year, he has not hit a long ball.

-- McGuire has driven in a run in eight games this season (25.0%), including two games with multiple runs batted in.
+- In eight games this year (24.2%), McGuire has picked up an RBI, including two games with multiple runs batted in.

-- He has scored at least once seven times this season (21.9%), including three games with multiple runs (9.4%).
+- He has scored in seven games this year, with multiple runs three times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.